-- Preserve evidence.
+- counseling staff have training and experience with individuals in crisis. - For additional information please see Emotional and Mental Health Care. - If are not sure what you need and if you would like confidential support while exploring your options, consider contacting WomenSafe.
+They can provide confidential information and support as you consider your needs, and can help you to connect with campus-based and external resources.
+Contacting one or more of the above confidential resources in no way precludes you from choosing to file a complaint later with the Middlebury Institute or with the police. - Preserve evidence.
 It is important to preserve all possible evidence that may assist in proving that sexual assault, domestic violence, dating violence, stalking, or related retaliation occurred or is occurring in case you decide at some point to file an internal complaint, make a criminal complaint or seek a protection order.
-This evidence may assist in proving whether the alleged criminal conduct (or a policy violation) occurred and/or it may be helpful in obtaining a protective order. - The medical staffs at Center for Health and Wellness on the Middlebury campus (students) and Porter Medical Center adjacent to the Middlebury campus (all individuals) can provide care for any physical injuries you may have sustained, can test for sexually transmitted infections and/or pregnancy, and can provide an examination by a Sexual Assault Nurse Examiner (SANE).
+This evidence may assist in proving whether the alleged criminal conduct (or a policy violation) occurred and/or it may be helpful in obtaining a protective order. - Local Monterey medical facilities can provide care for any physical injuries you may have sustained, can test for sexually transmitted infections and/or pregnancy, and can provide an examination by a Sexual Assault Nurse Examiner (SANE).
 A SANE is a nurse who is specially trained to collect forensic evidence.
 This evidence may be helpful to you now or in the future if you choose to file a complaint.
 If you wish to have a SANE exam and the incident occurred within the last 24 hours, try if possible, to preserve any evidence before your medical exam by not washing or changing clothes, brushing teeth or hair, eating, or taking other actions that might compromise evidence.
 Even if more time has passed, it may still be possible to collect evidence, and it is certainly possible to receive medical care and testing.
 Collecting evidence in no way obligates you to file a complaint with Middlebury or make a report to the police that could lead to criminal prosecution, but preserves this information in the event that you decide to do either of those things, or seek a protection order, at a later date.